PPC.co

 Ad-Level Quality Score

-An abundance of low CTR in your ad groups will lead to a low Quality Scores since Google will consider each ad in your score calculation.
+An abundance of low CTR in your ad groups will lead to low Quality Scores, weak ad quality, and poor ad relevance since Google will consider each ad in your score calculation.

 If you want to boost this quality score, you can include Dynamic Keyword Insertion (DKI) in your Search Network campaigns.
-This can improve the click-through rate by making ads look more relevant to users’ searches.
+This can improve ad copy and the click-through rate by making search ads look more relevant to users’ searches.

 It shows the exact search in the ad (if within the ad character limits) making it a potentially useful tool.
 Still, watch out for ads with high CTR but low conversion that could be hurting your ROI.